usdoj/foia.gov/team-practices.md

 ### Backlog

-Groomed and ready to be pulled into "In Progress" for the current/upcoming sprint.
+Groomed and ready to be pulled into the "in progress" columns for the current/upcoming sprint.

 #### Exit criteria

-- Item has defined acceptance criteria reviewed by the Product Owner.
+- Item has defined design, development, and UX review acceptance criteria reviewed by the Product Owner.
 - Item is groomed and shovel-ready.
 - Item has been prioritized against other work in the Backlog.
 - When a team member is ready to take on new work, they pull the first unassigned item from the top of the Backlog.

-### In Progress
+### Design

-Currently being worked on.
+The work is started or ready to be started by the design team.
 Limit 2 per assignee.

 #### Exit criteria

+- Design acceptance criteria has been met.
+- Design review has been performed.
+- Any artifacts, documents, assets, or code is included in the issue and available for the team.

+### Dev

+The work is started or ready to be started by the development team.
+Limit 2 per assignee.

+#### Exit criteria

-- Acceptance criteria has been met.
+- Development acceptance criteria has been met.
-- For feature code, automated tests have been written.
+- PRs have been peer reviewed, "Approved", and merged.
+- Design review has been performed.
-- Any artifacts, documents, or code is shared and available for the team.
+- Any artifacts, documents, assets, or code is included in the issue and available for the team.

+### UX review

+The work is started or ready to be started by the UX team.
+Limit 2 per assignee.

+#### Exit criteria

+- UX review acceptance criteria has been met.
+- Any outcomes from usability sessions are documented and any new issues are created.

 ### Review / QA